vizicist/palette/docs/using_resolume.md

 - Use the Palette GUI to select different presets for your finger painting.
 If you don't see the GUI, it may be hiding behind other windows (e.g. Resolume).

 - Now, have fun finger painting and exploring the presets.
+Take advantage of the fact that finger pressure on the Morph affects the size of the visuals you are painting.
+The Morph is extremely sensitive with a large dynamic range.

 - If it's not working, see the section below on debugging hints.

+## Looping

+- The buttons at the bottom of the GUI let you turn on Looping, which will loop your gestures on the Morph.
+You can control the length of the loops and how quickly they fade out.

+- Beware, if you leave looping on, you may get confused about what's going on, since you'll be seeing the results of your live gestures as well as the looped gestures.

 ## Editing the presets

 - To get more control and edit the presets, click on the <b>Preset</b> button at the very top of the GUI.
 This will reveal the buttons to access separate pages for Snapshot, Visual, and Effect presets.
 A Snapshot preset contains both visual and effect settings, and the Visual and Effect presets let you control these things independently.